 The world has produced about 1 trillion barrels of crude oil to date.
 Over the next century or so, approximately 2 trillion barrels more are expected to be produced from conventional proved reserves and undiscovered conventional oil.
-Additional supplies will be produced by Chevron and others from unconventional oil resources, such as extra-heavy oil in Venezuela, oil sands in Alberta and shale oil in the United States.
+Additional supplies will be produced by Chevron and others from shale and tight oil resources in the Permian Basin in the United States, in the Duvernay Shale in Canada and in Argentina.

 Oil has powered the world in the form of transportation fuels for more than a century, and demand is expected to grow over the long term.
-Global energy demand is projected to increase 53 percent between 2008 and 2035.
+According to the U.S. Department of Energy, global energy demand is projected to increase more than 50 percent by 2040.
 And oil, natural gas and coal are expected to meet most of that demand.

 What Chevron Is Doing

 For more than 130 years, Chevron has developed some of the world's most complex crude oil fields.
 We have a strong position in nearly all of the world's key basins, and our extensive project portfolio provides the foundation for future growth.